Building a Modern Search Ranking Stack: From Embeddings to LLM-Powered Relevance

 }

 The 33M-parameter ms-marco-MiniLM-L-12-v2 model averages about 100ms per query on CPU for 50 candidates.
-NDCG@10 jumps to 0.645 β€” a solid +0.017 improvement over hybrid retrieval.
+NDCG@10 jumps to 0.645 — a solid +0.017 over hybrid retrieval.

-Why can't we just use cross-encoders for everything?
-The fundamental issue is that pre-computation is impossible.
-Unlike bi-encoders, where each document embedding is query-independent and can be computed once and stored, a cross-encoder's output depends on both the query and the document together.
-The relevance score for "wireless headphones" paired with a Sony product is computed from the full cross-attention between those specific tokens β€” it cannot be cached or reused for a different query.
+Why not use cross-encoders for everything?
+Because pre-computation is impossible.
+Bi-encoder document embeddings are query-independent, so you compute them once and store them.
+A cross-encoder's output depends on both the query and the document together.
+The relevance score for "wireless headphones" paired with a Sony product comes from the full cross-attention between those specific tokens.
+You can't cache it or reuse it for a different query.

-The computational cost difference is stark.
-A bi-encoder retrieval requires 1 forward pass (to encode the query) plus N dot products (to compare against pre-computed document embeddings) β€” the dot products are trivially cheap.
-A cross-encoder requires N full Transformer forward passes, each processing the concatenated query + document sequence at \(O(L^2)\) cost for combined sequence length \(L\).
-For 50 candidates with an average combined length of 128 tokens, that is 50 separate forward passes through 12 Transformer layers.
-For 100,000 candidates, it becomes computationally catastrophic (on the order of minutes on a modern GPU vs. ~17ms for a bi-encoder).
+The cost difference is stark.
+A bi-encoder retrieval needs 1 forward pass (to encode the query) plus N dot products against pre-computed document embeddings — the dot products are trivially cheap.
+A cross-encoder needs N full Transformer forward passes, each processing the concatenated query + document sequence at \(O(L^2)\) cost for combined sequence length \(L\).
+For 50 candidates at an average combined length of 128 tokens, that's 50 separate forward passes through 12 Transformer layers.
+At 100,000 candidates, you're looking at minutes on a modern GPU versus ~17ms for a bi-encoder.

-The final stage uses an LLM to perform listwise reranking.
+The final stage uses an LLM for listwise reranking.
 Instead of scoring each document independently (pointwise), the LLM sees all top-10 results at once and outputs a complete ranking.
-This approach, inspired by RankGPT, enables the model to compare products against each other β€” something pointwise models cannot do.
+This approach, inspired by RankGPT, lets the model compare products against each other — something pointwise models can't do.

 The prompt template asks the LLM to consider the ESCI relevance hierarchy: